The Insider Guide To Living In Malaga As An Expat

 Málaga is a city of pleasure, activity, and sport.

-Watersports, mountain hiking, soccer/football, basketball, adventure, more than a dozen golf courses, – Malaga has it all.
+Watersports, mountain hiking, soccer/football, basketball, adventure, and more than a dozen golf courses – Malaga has it all.

 Love fishing?
 Enjoy deep-sea fishing for sea bass, Dorada, Bonito, tuna, marlin, and swordfish.